eventflow/EventFlow/Documentation/ReadStores.rst

 Here's a simple example of how a read model for doing searches for usernames could look.
-The read model handles the ``UserCreated`` domain event event to get the username and user ID.
+The read model handles the ``UserCreated`` domain event to get the username and user ID.

 .. code-block:: c#